alexandreklotz/QuickDesk/DEV_CHANGELOG.md

-# QuickDesk Lite Development Changelog
+# QuickDesk Lite Coding Changelog
 ***
+## 17/01/2022
+* The PostMethod in "CommentController" has been slightly modified to return a ResponseEntity depending on the outcome of the request.
+* "admnMailAddr" field added in Admn class.
+This field and the admnLogin field have been set as unique fields to avoid duplicates.
+* "utilLogin" and "utilMailAddr" have been set as unique fields to avoid duplicates.
+* ID field in "Team" has been migrated from Long to UUID.
+* Created a "findWithLogin" in "AdmnRepository" and "UtilisateurRepository" to verify that the login from the JSON form doesn't already exist.
+I had to do this since Admn and Utilisateur are two different entities.

+All the functionalities are working as intended.
+***
 ## 13/01/2022
-* The ID field in Utilisateur has been migrated to UUID from Long.
+* The ID field in Utilisateur has been migrated from Long to UUID.
-* The PostMapping in CommentController has been modified accordingly to the latest modifications.
 * The post method in CommentController has been modified.
 It hasn't been tested yet but it should work.
 It will now use the UUID to determine if the user creating a comment is either a user or an admin.
 * Other quick fixes and modifications have been done.